 Shape sorter games are fantastic for eye hand coordination.
 If you don’t have any, cut a hole in the lid of a plastic pot and post small objects.

-Puzzles are lovely for teaching children to match up shapes.
-Some children will try to use force instead of turning the puzzle piece to make it fit so start with easy puzzles where they can be more successful to teach theme about turning the puzzle piece (or turning the board if they can’t turn their hand as well).
+Some children will try to use force instead of turning the puzzle piece to make it fit so start with easy puzzles where they can be more successful to teach them about turning the puzzle piece (or turning the board if they can’t turn their hand as well).